Xennion/netdisc/README.md

 # netdisc

-App for discovering collecting network information from your network devices
+library for collecting standardized network data from your network device vendors